GROWING IN FAITH

 Experiencing God’s love in worship, and in reaching out to our neighbors, we become a community of faith, an extended family in which we share our lives, support each other, learn from each other, and have fun together!

-Whether it’s Sunday School ...
-Vacation Bible School ... the Older and Wiser Group ... the Faith Study Group ... visiting homebound members ... our intergenerational Christmas pageant ... our chapter of the Girls’ Friendly Society ... a Lenten study program ... leading worship for the residents of Arden House ... a parish picnic ... or marching in the Hamden Memorial Day parade that goes right past our front door ... we’re here for each other and for our neighbors.
+Whether it’s our usual round of Sunday School ...
+Vacation Bible School ... adult study and fellowship groups ... our intergenerational Christmas pageant ... our chapter of the Girls’ Friendly Society ... leading worship for the residents of Arden House ... a parish picnic ... or, during a public health emergency, finding new and creative ways to gather, learn, share, and celebrate ... or, at any time, witnessing to civic celebrations, gatherings, protests and rallies that occur at Hamden Town Hall right across from our front door ... we’re here for each other and for our neighbors.

 GROWING IN FAITH DURING LENT